Practice.

 The International Trademark Association (INTA)

-Information contained in trademark filings becomes part of the public record.
+Information contained in trademark and other federal or state filings becomes part of the public record.
 Unfortunately, this means that information can be used by scammers who may attempt to impersonate governmental organizations or employees.
 You can read more about some of these scams and how to protect yourself below.
 If you are our client, we’re always happy to review an ‘official’ looking document or request if you have questions.
 If you’re not yet our client, that might be a good reason to become one.

 Spoofed calls that impersonate the USPTO